Skip to Content

 Q: Where is the Cabrillo Highway?

-A: The Cabrillo Highway refers to the section of HWY 1 between roughly from San Franciso to Pismo Beach.
+A: The Cabrillo Highway refers to the section of HWY 1 roughly from San Franciso to Pismo Beach.

 Q: Is the PCH the Same as HWY 1?